-Christmas time there’s usually lots happening in the church – like carols by candlelight, nativity plays, outreach and Christmas day and NYE services.
+At Christmas time there’s usually lots happening in the church – like carols by candlelight, nativity plays, outreach, Christmas day, and NYE services.
 Tell people what’s happening where, so they can plan accordingly.
 For this to work, you would have to send the newsletter at the end of November or right at the start of December.
 Because people travel and visit family, they will appreciate the heads up of the events.
 Be sure to include an invitation to everyone’s family and friends!

 Use creative formats and engaging content

-Get creative with your religious Christmas newsletter template, use graphics, images of people in the church (with their permission) and include inspirational quotes or scriptures.
+Get creative with your religious Christmas newsletter template, use graphics, and images of people in the church (with their permission), and include inspirational quotes or scriptures.
 Experiment with different colors.
-You can even include a Christmas inspired poem, crossword puzzle or letters from children in the church about the meaning of Christmas to them.
+You can even include a Christmas-inspired poem, crossword puzzle, or letters from children in the church about the meaning of Christmas to them.
 It will make your Christmas newsletter stand out.